Elena Vassilievna Obraztsova -

 city of Dostoevsky and Block break outside.

-Petersburg is often called “the Italian City” – may be this is why in
+Petersburg is often called “the Italian City” – may be this was the reason why in

-Elena’s voice the italian passions find a natural haven: just remember her
+Elena’s voice the italian passions found a natural haven: just remember her

 Amneris, Azucena, Ulrica, Santuzza.

 also took to the heroines of the French repertoire – here she did not